libAtoms/QUIP/Tools/quippy/doc/tutorial.rst

    references with the :meth:`~quippy.oo_fortran.FortranDerivedType._update` method).

-   This caveat applies only to arrays.
-It's okay to assign directly to scalar attributes, such as :attr:`~Atoms.cutoff` or :attr:`~Atoms.nneightol`.
+   This caveat applies only to atomic properties arrays, since they're dynamically generated.
+It's okay to assign directly to derived type scalar attributes such as :attr:`~Atoms.cutoff`.
+Trying to assign to array attributes such as :attr:`~Atoms.lattice` will raise an exception.

 Here's an example of making a new Atoms object containing only